Nadia-Isabel-Sobrepena/kitten-restaurant/README.md

 https://nadia-isabel-sobrepena.github.io/kitten-restaurant/

 A fake fine dining restaurant website where the entire culinary team is cats.
-Built as a fun side project.
+Built as a fun side project!

 The concept: a Michelin-starred Parisian restaurant that treats feline temperament as a legitimate culinary methodology.
 The founder is a cat.
 The menu items have personality disorders.
 The philosophy section is written completely straight-faced.